Email Marketing

 Set Up Strong Authentication

 SPF, DKIM, and DMARC must be aligned for every domain from which you send emails.
-Adding BIMI can strengthen brand visibility by displaying your logo alongside authenticated emails.
+Adding Brand Indicators for Message Identification (BIMI) can strengthen brand visibility by displaying your logo alongside authenticated emails.

-Proper authentication confirms you are a legitimate sender and reduces the risk of being filtered.
+Proper authentication confirms you are a legitimate sender and helps protect your domain from spoofing attempts by malicious senders.

 Keep Your List Healthy